 How to Transition from Solopreneur to Manager

-When you’re starting out as a solopreneur, it can feel like you need to do everything yourself.
-However, to scale, you have to move beyond being a one-person operation and learn how to manage a team and build systems and processes.
+When starting out as a solopreneur, it often feels like you must do everything yourself.
+However, scaling requires moving beyond a one-person operation, learning to manage a team, and building effective systems and processes.

-Chandler learned to manage by reading key leadership books, including Extreme Ownership and The One-Minute Manager.
-Extreme Ownership taught him the invaluable lesson that “there’s no such thing as a bad team, only bad leaders.”
-This mindset shift was a game-changer.
-The One-Minute Manager provided practical, actionable leadership tools in a quick, digestible format.
+Chandler credits his management skills to reading key leadership books like Extreme Ownership and The One-Minute Manager.
+Extreme Ownership instilled the lesson that “there’s no such thing as a bad team, only bad leaders,” a mindset shift that proved transformative.
+The One-Minute Manager offered practical, actionable leadership tools in a concise, digestible format.

-Another important lesson Chandler learned was the value of fast failure.
-At Self-Publishing School, one of their core values is to “fail fast, fail forward, fail often.”
-Fast failure allows you to learn quickly, adjust, and improve at a faster rate.
+An important lesson Chandler embraced is the value of fast failure.
+At Self-Publishing School, one core value is to “fail fast, fail forward, fail often.”
+This philosophy fosters quick learning, adaptation, and continuous improvement.

 The Magic of Books: More Than Just Words

-When I picked up Chandler’s book, Published, I expected it to be a quick read.
-It wasn’t.
-It wasn’t because the book was long or difficult; it was because I kept stopping to take notes.
-Every few pages, I found myself reflecting on how I needed to rethink my approach to writing, planning, and organizing.
-It took me two flights to finish, and by the end, I realized just how impactful a book can be compared to other mediums like podcasts, blog posts, or webinars.
-This book wasn’t just a source of information—it was a blueprint.
+When I picked up Chandler’s book, Published, I expected a quick read.
+Instead, I found myself pausing frequently to take notes and reflect on how I needed to rethink my approach to writing, planning, and organizing.
+Over two flights, I finished the book, realizing how impactful it was compared to other mediums like podcasts, blogs, or webinars.
+This book wasn’t just information—it was a blueprint.

-Chandler’s perspective on books resonated with me.
-He explained why books are his primary learning tool, calling them “$15 mentors.”
+Chandler’s perspective on books resonated deeply.
+He describes books as “$15 mentors.”

-Books are a formulaic process for learning.
-Whenever Chandler tackles a new subject, he turns to books and audiobooks as his go-to resources.
-It’s a simple yet incredibly effective approach, and I couldn’t agree more.
+Books, Chandler believes, are a systematic way to learn.
+Whenever he tackles a new subject, he turns to books and audiobooks as his primary resources—a simple yet highly effective approach.

-Books are more than just words on a page.
-They force you to think, reflect, and apply what you’ve learned in ways no other medium can.
-For me, Published wasn’t just a book—it was a mentor in disguise, helping me rethink and restructure my approach to work and writing.
+Books offer more than just knowledge; they encourage reflection and application in ways no other medium can.
+For me, Published wasn’t just a book—it was a mentor, helping me rethink and restructure my approach to work and writing.

 If you’re ready to take the first step toward writing your book, don’t overthink it—start today.
 We’ve got a free course to guide you.
 Ready to make your dream a reality?